Biodiv Sci ›› 2025, Vol. 33 ›› Issue (8): 25184. DOI: 10.17520/biods.2025184 cstr: 32101.14.biods.2025184

-Spatiotemporal patterns of eukaryotic genetic data based on the GenBank database: Current status and future directions
+Spatiotemporal pattern analysis of eukaryotic genetic data based on the GenBank database

 Xin Peng, Chuan Liu, Xiaolei Hunag*

-1. State Key Laboratory of Ecological Pest Control for Fujian and Taiwan Crops, College of Plant Protection, Fujian Agriculture and Forestry University, Fuzhou 350002, China
+1. State Key Laboratory of Agricultural and Forestry Biosecurity, College of Plant Protection, Fujian Agriculture and Forestry University, Fuzhou 350002, China

 • Contact: Xiaolei Huang